Bhavsszn/saffron/README.md

 All SQL and Python code adhere to the following:

 - **Python**: PEP8 styling, `black` formatting, `flake8` linting.
-- **SQL**: Lowercase keywords, 4-space indentation, semicolons at end of statements, checked with `sqlfluff`.
+- **SQL**: Use UPPERCASE for SQL keywords, 4-space indentation, semicolons at end of statements, checked with `sqlfluff`.
 - **Version Control**: Commits are atomic and descriptive.

 ## Documentation of Effort